kodecocodes/i9t/contacts/contacts.markdown

 The first time you call this method, the system presents an alert asking the user for permission.
 Each subsequent time, the completion is called with the user's preference.
 The only way to change this is for the user to go into the Settings app to change their privacy setting.

-First, let's handle the case when the user does **not** give you permission to access their contacts.
-The best practice is to let the user easily go to the app's setting.
+First, you'll handle the case when the user does **not** give you permission to access their contacts.
+The best practice when this happens is to explain the problem to the user and give them an easy way to go to the settings if they wish to.

-Add the following method to the **FriendsViewController** extension:
+Add the following method to `FriendsViewController`:

 ```swift
 func presentPermissionErrorAlert(){